Dilmacoin/p2pool/README.md

 To use P2Pool, you must be running your own local bitcoind.
 For standard configurations, using P2Pool should be as simple as:

-    python run_p2pool.py
+    python run_p2pool.py --net dilmacoin

-Then run your miner program, connecting to 127.0.0.1 on port 9332 with any username and password.
+Then run your miner program, connecting to 127.0.0.1 on port 4444 with any username and password.

 If you are behind a NAT, you should enable TCP port forwarding on your